LimeChain/gosemble/docs/2-go-to-wasm.md

       |
  _____▼____
 |          |
-|   Heap   | ◄------ Collector
+|   Heap   | ◄------ Garbage Collector
 |__________|
 ```

-**Allocator**
+* **Allocator**

-* allocate new blocks with the correct size
-* deals with fragmentation (merge smaller block to allow allocation of larger ones)
+    The Go runtime memory allocator is based on thread-caching malloc (TCMalloc) allocation strategy that classifies objects according to their size,
+including multi-level caching to improve its performance.

-**Garbage Collector**
+* **Garbage Collector**
-* tracking memory allocations in heap memory
-* releasing allocations that are no longer needed
-* keeping allocations that are still in use

-* tracing garbage collector (not reference counting)
-* hybrid stop-the-world/concurrent collector (stop-the-world part limited by a 10ms deadline)
-* CPU cores dedicated to running the concurrent collector
-* tri-color mark-and-sweep algorithm

-* non-generational
-* non-compacting
+    Garbage collectors are responsible for tracking memory allocations in heap memory, keeping those allocations that are still in-use, and releasing allocations when they are no longer needed.

+    Go uses a concurrent mark-and-sweep algorithm with a write-barrier for its garbage collector, running concurrently with mutator threads and allowing multiple GC threads to run in parallel.
+The algorithm is decomposed into several phases.

-* fully precise
+  * *Collection Phases*
-* incurs a small cost if the program is moving pointers around
-* lower latency, but most likely also lower throughput

-*collection*
+    There are three collection phases of the garbage collector.

+    *Start/Stop The World (STW)* - whenever STW phase is found, application business logic is not executed.

-1. Mark Setup (stop the world)
+    1. Mark Setup (STW)

-    * turn on write barrier
-    * stop all goroutines
+       This phase turns on the *write barrier*, which makes sure that all concurrent activity is completely safe.
+This will stop every goroutine from running.

     2. Marking (concurrent)

-    * inspect the stack to find root pointers to the heap
-    * traverse the heap graph from those root pointers
-    * mark values on the heap that are still in use
-    * slow down allocations to speed up collection
+       The goal of this phase is to mark values in heap memory that are still in-use.
+The collector inspects all stacks to find root pointers to heap memory and traverses the heap graph based on them.
+If the collector sees that it might run out of memory, *Mark Assist* is triggered, which slows down allocations to speed up calculations.

-3. Mark Termination (stop the world)
+    3. Mark Termination (STW)

-    * turn the write barrier off
-    * various cleanup tasks
+       This phase turns off the write barrier, and executes various cleanup tasks (e.g. flushing mcaches).
-    * next collection goal is calculated

-*sweeping*
-Freeing Heap Memory
-* occurs when the *goroutines* attempt to allocate new heap memory
+  * *Concurrent sweep*

+      The sweep phase runs concurrently with normal execution.
+The heap is swept span-by-span both when a *goroutine* needs another span and concurrently in a background *goroutine*.
+  In order to not request additional OS memory while there are unswept spans, when goroutine needs another span, it first tries to reclaim that much memory by sweeping.
-* the latency of sweeping is added to the cost of performing new allocation
+  The cost of the sweeping is not on the GC, but on the new allocation itself.

-Compiler decides (via escape analysis) when a value should be allocated on the Heap
-* sharing down (passing pointers) typically stays on the Stack
-* sharing up (returning pointers) typically escapes on the Heap

-* when the value could be referenced after the function that constructed it returns
-* if the value is too large to fit on the stack
-* when the compiler doesn't know the size of the value at compile time
+  * *GC rate*

+     The next GC is after an allocation of an extra amount of memory, proportional to the amount already in use.
+  Go has an environment variable called `GOGC` (GC rate), which represents a ratio of how much new heap memory can be allocated before the next collection has to start.
+  Adjusting `GOGC` changes the linear constant and the amount of extra memory used.

 #### 2.4.2.2.
 Concurrency

+TODO:
-The scheduler runs *goroutines*, pauses and resumes them on blocking channel ops. or mutex ops, coordinates blocking system calls, io, runtime GC. *Goroutines* use space threads, managed by the runtime.
+The scheduler runs *goroutines*, by pausing and resuming them depending on blocking channel or mutex operations, coordinates blocking system calls, io, runtime GC. *Goroutines* use space threads, managed by the runtime.

-#### 2.4.2.3.
-Parallelism

 ## 2.5.
 TinyGo

 It is a subset of Go with very different goals from the standard Go.
-It is an alternative compiler and runtime aimed to support many different small embedded devices with a single processor core that require certain optimizations mostly toward size.
+It is an alternative compiler and runtime aimed to support different small embedded devices with a single processor core that require certain optimizations mostly toward size.

 *Goals*
 * Have very small binary sizes.